London, Suffolk, Cambridge, Essex and Lincolnshire

 Today focus on those religious 'dissenters' who helped shape modern America.
 Visit the tiny villages of Babworth, Scrooby and Austerfield, discovering their connections with William Brewster, William Bradford, the Reverend John Robinson and the Reverend Richard Clyfton.

-Then to Epworth, birthplace of John Wesley.
 Also today, explore Gainsborough Old Hall, the mediaeval gem with direct connections to the Mayflower Pilgrims.
 This is one of the best-preserved timber framed manor houses in the UK.
 Owners from 1596, William Hickman and his mother Rose were ardent Puritans and evidence shows that they permitted their local Separatist congregation, some who would become Mayflower Pilgrims, to worship at Old Hall.

 Today we concentrate on some early American settlers and their birthplaces.
 In Boston see the memorials in the Boston 'stump' to the five Boston men who became Governors of Massachusetts; also here in Boston Guildhall, the cells where Pilgrims were imprisoned in 1607.
 Explore King's Lynn, an ancient port and once home to George Vancouver and John Mason, founder of New Hampshire.